tommywu052/AmazingHand/README.md

 - With Python & Waveshare serial bus driver : [here](https://github.com/pollen-robotics/AmazingHand/tree/main/PythonExample)
 - With Arduino & TTLinker : [here](https://github.com/pollen-robotics/AmazingHand/tree/main/ArduinoExample)

+Note that this assembly guide is for a standalone Right hand.

+If you need to build a standalone Left hand, you can keep the sames IDs for servos location, and select if it's a right or left hand in the software.

+BUT, if you need to build both right and left hands to plug them on a robot, you will have to attribute differents IDs for right and left hands.
+You can't have same ID for different servos on the same serial bus...

 ## Run basic Demo

 Basic Demo which is available with both Python & Arduino.